 In 2014–2015 the World Economic Forum ranked Guatemala 105 out of 144 countries for judicial independence.

 Guatemala’s jails are immensely overcrowded, overwhelmed, home to violent prison gangs, and the site of frequent massacres of both internees and staff.

 In 2016, there were 19,974 people in Guatemala’s prisons, despite the system’s maximum capacity being 6,809 inmates.
 Men represent the vast majority of the prison population, with 18,138 versus 1,836 women.

 Other than overcrowding, violence is also caused by inconformity and revolt, as the system’s poor infrastructure fails to meet inmates’ requests for better living conditions.

-Gangs within Guatemala's prisons are known as "cholos," while common criminals are referred to as "paisas".
-Mara groups -- the MS13 and Barrio 18 -- seek to control penitentiaries, at times leading to clashes with cholos.
-These street gangs also use the prison system to organize, train members, and run their networks.
-Top leaders of the two main Mara groups have been known to operate from Guatemalan jails.
+Gangs within Guatemala’s prisons are known as “cholos,” while common criminals are referred to as “paisas.”
+Gangs like the MS13 and Barrio 18 seek to control penitentiaries, at times leading to clashes with cholos.
+These gangs also use the prison system to organize, train members, and run their networks.
+Top leaders of the two main gangs have been known to operate from Guatemalan jails.